 Let’s look at this chart:

-We see a Bearish 3-1-2 Reversal, but it didn’t really work out, and the trend has continued upwards.
+We see a Bearish 3-1-2 Reversal circled, but it didn’t hit the high of the 3 bar which would be a potential target price, and the trend has continued upwards.

 Why is this?